Is Taroko Gorge Open? What to Know for Visiting in 2026

 The highway through Taroko Gorge is still passable at certain times.

-The highway through Taroko Gorge is currently open to vehicles, but only at certain times every day (click here and check Highway 8 – note that the info is updated about once per month).
-There are no buses.
+Taroko Gorge is currently open to vehicles, but only at certain times every day (click here and check Highway 8 – note that the info is updated about once per month).

-However, many (but not all!) of the trails and scenic spots in the gorge remain closed.
-IslandLife Taiwan is now running the only Taroko Gorge Reopening Tour, which will visit all stops currently allowed to visit.
+Most (but not all!) of the other trails and scenic spots in the Taroko Gorge remained closed.
+IslandLife Taiwan is running the Taroko Gorge Reopening Tour, which visits all stops which are currently open to visit, plus the Qingshui Cliffs and Qixingtan Beach outside the gorge.

-As of early 2025, a few spots in the gorge have reopened, and a few more are expected to reopen in the coming months.
-However, some of them will take several years to reopen.
+In early 2025, a few spots in the gorge reopened and a few more in summer 2025.
+Hopefully more will be coming as we head into 2026.
+However, some of them will take several years to reopen and one or two may never reopen.

 Taroko Gorge Before the Earthquake